hannah-hax/hannah-hax/README.md

 # Hi there!🙂

 ## I am a...
-🎓 Student at WGU earning my BS in Cybersecurity and Information Assurance</center>
+🎓 Student at WGU earning my BS in Cybersecurity and Information Assurance (c/o '25)

 🐞 Aspiring bug bounty hunter & penetration tester</center>